Ceremony (New Order song)

 "Ceremony" is a song written by Joy Division, and first released as New Order's debut single in 1981.
-The song and its B-side, "In a Lonely Place", were written and recorded as Joy Division prior to the death of Ian Curtis.
-Both were re-recorded and carried over to Joy Division's re-formation under the name New Order.
+The track and its B-side, "In a Lonely Place", were recorded as Joy Division prior to the death of their lead singer Ian Curtis.
+Both were re-recorded and carried over to Joy Division's re-formation as New Order.

-New Order released the song as a single twice, firstly in January 1981 and secondly in September 1981 featuring new member Gillian Gilbert, with the latter recording later appearing on the album Substance.
+New Order released the song as a single twice, firstly in March 1981 and secondly in September 1981 featuring new member Gillian Gilbert; the latter recording appeared on the 1987 compilation album Substance.

 History

 Joy Division

 "Ceremony" was one of the last Joy Division songs to be composed, with lyrics written by Ian Curtis.
+According to guitarist Bernard Sumner, the group wrote the song a few weeks before Ian Curtis died "to try and heal him through music" and keep him "involved in the band and involved in music and remind him of what ... a great future he had".
+Sumner concluded, "Unfortunately, it didn't work".

+At the time, the group felt that the song represented a major step forward and had the potential to be a major hit.
+Sumner characterised the song as "a very uplifting track, filled with and enhanced by Ian's lyrics".
+Drummer Stephen Morris commented, "In my opinion, it had 'hit single' pressed through it like Blackpool rock.
+It was probably the only Joy Division song that I played repeatedly on cassette.
+I liked it that much.
+It was something uplifting and well...up [in mood].
+It felt like the start of something new – or different, at least".

 There are three recorded versions by Joy Division in existence.
-The first is a live version, available on the Still album, from their final concert at High Hall, Birmingham University on 2 May 1980.
-The second, available on the Heart and Soul four-disc box set, is from a studio session on 14 May 1980, four days before Curtis' suicide.
-It was the band's last recording.
+The first is a live version, available on the Still album, from their final concert at High Hall, Birmingham University, on 2 May 1980.
+The second, available on the Heart and Soul four-disc box set, is from a studio session on 14 May 1980, four days before Curtis's suicide.
+It was the group's last recording.
 The third is a version recorded at the soundcheck on the afternoon of 2 May 1980 (along with "Decades") and is only available via bootleg.
 In all recordings, the vocals are only partially audible.

 New Order

 After the death of Ian Curtis, the remaining members of Joy Division regrouped as New Order.
 Their first release was a re-recording of "Ceremony" as a stand-alone single backed with "In a Lonely Place", with guitarist Bernard Sumner taking over lead vocals.
-Because Curtis had never transcribed the lyrics to "Ceremony" and because his singing was muted to the point of near-inaudibility on all surviving recordings, Sumner reportedly had to put them through a graphic equalizer to approximate the lyrics.
+Because Curtis had never transcribed the lyrics to "Ceremony" and because his singing was muted to the point of near-inaudibility on all surviving recordings, Sumner said he had to put them through a graphic equalizer to approximate the lyrics.